Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: EPRL and Max-Coverage Sampling

 where $b_h^t(s,a)$ is a \emph{bonus function}, i.e., the width of the confidence interval at $(s,a,h)$.
-As common in the literature, throughout this section we assume that rewards are bounded in $[0,1]$ almost surely.
-This allows us to choose
+We assume that rewards are $\sigma^2$-sub-Gaussian with a known factor $\sigma^2$,\footnote{Note that sub-Gaussianity generalizes the common assumption of bounded rewards in $[0,1]$ (in which case $\sigma^2=1/4$) and the one of Gaussian rewards with variance $\sigma^2$ (as used in the lower bound of Theorem \ref{th:instance-lb}).} which allows us to choose